 Keeping Birmingham on the move is a massive task, a key part of which is turning Visions the 20 year transport strategy for the city (produced in July 2000) into reality.
-That is the job of Transportation Strategy, one of the teams making up the Development Directorate.
+That is the job of Transportation Services, one of the teams making up the Economy Directorate.

-Transportation Strategy is responsible for taking original ideas through all stages to completing work on the ground and for developing a broader transport vision for the future.
+Transportation Services is responsible for taking original ideas through all stages to completing work on the ground and for developing a broader transport vision for the future.

 Long term planning starts in the policy team.
 It works closely with transportation organisations to devise and develop long-term plans, oversee Visions the city's 20 year transport strategy and contribute to Regional Planning Guidance and the City Unitary Development Plan.
 The team also contributes to the Local Transport Plan for the West Midlands, prepares funding bids, draws up road safety bids and programmes and oversees TravelWise for the city.